2020 Ohio State Buckeyes football team: Michigan (Cancelled)

 The Michigan at No. 4 Ohio State game was canceled due to a COVID-19 outbreak within the Michigan football program.
-The game will not be rescheduled.
+The game was not rescheduled.

-vs. No. 14 Northwestern
+Vs. No. 14 Northwestern

 The No. 4 Ohio State Buckeyes defeated the No. 14 Northwestern Wildcats 22–10 in the Big Ten Championship Game.
 The Ohio State Buckeyes were 16.5 point favorites.

-vs. No. 2 Clemson
+Vs. No. 2 Clemson

 The No. 3 Ohio State Buckeyes defeated the No. 2 Clemson Tigers 49–28 in the Sugar Bowl at the Mercedes-Benz Superdome in New Orleans, Louisiana.
 The Ohio State Buckeyes were 7 point underdogs to the Clemson Tigers.

-vs. No. 1 Alabama
+Vs. No. 1 Alabama

 The No. 3 Ohio State Buckeyes lost to the No. 1 Alabama Crimson Tide in the CFP National Championship at the Hard Rock Stadium in Miami Gardens, Florida.
 Ohio State entered the game as 8.5 point underdogs.